Buddhism in Hungary: Visits of the 14th Dalai Lama in Hungary

 The 14th Dalai Lama, Tenzin Gyatso has visited Hungary seven times.
 First in 1982, then in 1990, 1992, 1993, 1996, 2000, and 2010.
 His first visit was during his travel to Rome (to meet Pope John Paul II) on 26 September 1982.
 He spent the night in the guest house of government of the Hungarian People's Republic.
 He was welcomed on behalf of the government by József Marjai, chief prime minister of Hungary.
 At the airport waiting lounge he met the Mongolian ambassador, and Ernő Hetényi, founder and leader of the Hungarian Buddhist Mission.
 The Dalai Lama was invited by several Hungarian Buddhist institutions and he paid a visit to Hungary between 25 and 30 April 1990.
 During his stay he gave Chenrezig empowerment at the Marx Károly University of Economics (today Corvinus University of Budapest), and he gave sermon in St. Stephen's Basilica together with Cardinal László Paskai and other representatives of the historically important churches.
 Between 20 and 25 July 1992 he paid visit to Hungary for the invitation of Csan Buddhist Church amongst others.
 His public speech in Budapest Sportcsarnok was attended by 4000 people, his teaching at Corvinus University of Budapest was also great success amongst the students.
 He also travelled to Tar village to give his blessings to a newly built 13-meter-high stupa dedicated to the 150th anniversary of the death of Sándor Kőrösi Csoma.
 One year later the Dalai Lama consecrated the 36-meter-high stupa in Zalaszántó which became the highest such building in Europe.
 The Dalai Lama visited Hungary on 27 and 28 October 1996 and he met several politicians, religious leaders, scientists and artists.
 He signed the Proclamation of Planetary Mind.
 He gave a public speech in the Congressional Centre of Builders.
 In October 2000 the Dalai Lama was invited by Central European University and Tibetet Segítő Társaság.
 This time he met Viktor Orbán, prime minister of Hungary.
 First day he had a press conference and he introduced his new book in Libri Book Palace.
 The next two days he gave teaching and public speech in Budapest Sportcsarnok.
 On 14 October he met Asztrik Várszegi abbot of Pannonhalma Archabbey and he also gave a speech.
 In 2010 he gave a teaching for more than ten thousand people in Budapest.
 Gábor Demszky mayor of Budapest gave him Honorary citizenship of the city.

 Roma Buddhists

-They are a big Minority of Romani people in Hungary who adopted Theravada Buddhism, the belong to the Dalit Buddhist movement of B.R.
-Ambedkar, and believe to be descendants of Chandala who left Bihar at 400 AD - 500 AD, also the Bihar County and Hajdú-Bihar County in Hungary, as János Bihari named after there once Homeland Bihar state in India.
+They are a big minority of Romani people in Hungary who adopted Theravada Buddhism, they belong to the Dalit Buddhist movement of B.R.
+Ambedkar, and are believed to be descendants of Chandala who left Bihar in 400-500 AD, also the Bihar County and Hajdú-Bihar County in Hungary, as János Bihari named after their Homeland Bihar state in India.